15 Campy Facts About 'Wet Hot American Summer'

-Before Elizabeth Banks scored the part of Lindsay (a.k.a.
-Barbecue Girl), she was working as a cocktail waitress in New York.
+The cast of Wet Hot American Summer is full of familiar faces, including Elizabeth Banks, who scored the part of Lindsay (a.k.a.
+Barbecue Girl) while she was working as a cocktail waitress in New York.
 Bradley Cooper, meanwhile, missed his graduation from The Actors Studio because of Wet Hot American Summer's production schedule.

 5. The cast lived at the camp where the movie was filmed.